 Is it better to stay in downtown Las Vegas or on the Strip?

 If you’re on a budget, it’s better to stay downtown as the hotels are definitely less expensive than rates on the Vegas Strip.
+You can find some cheap rooms on the strip though, especially midweek.

 What months are hotels cheapest in Las Vegas?